ACCESS-NRI/access-hive.org.au/docs/models/build_a_model/build_source_code.md

 6. Run the model with `payu run`.

 !!! tip
     Alternatively, it is possible to debug from an interactive job following the [instructions from NCI](https://opus.nci.org.au/spaces/Help/pages/363659856/Linaro+Forge+HPC+Tools...).
 While in an interactive job, call `payu-run` instead of `payu run`.
-If you choose this method, set `mpi: runcmd: ddt mpirun` in the `config.yaml`, instead of .
+If you choose this method, set `mpi: runcmd: ddt mpirun` in the `config.yaml`, instead of `mpi: runcmd: ddt --connect mpirun`.

 A limitation of the NCI's _Linaro Forge_ license is that the maximum number of processes permitted for a _DDT_ (or _Map_ for profiling) run is 256.
 For some models, this is sufficient to run with the default configuration, but for some e.g. ACCESS-ESM1.5, it is not.
 This means the MPI configuration of the components must be changed.
 This process is outlined below for the common model components used in ACCESS models: